bminer/node-blade/README.md

 ### Foreach

-This feature is now deprecated.
+This feature is now **deprecated**.
 Consider the use of the native JavaScript [Array.prototype.foreach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).

 It is likely that this syntax will be removed in future versions of Blade, but rather